 While entitlements have been frozen as at 31 December 2009, they are indexed in line with the one-year Commonwealth Government Bond Rate (adjusted twice a year).
 No adjustments are made based on increases in Directors' fees or years of service.
+As the indexation of retirement benefits occurs simply to preserve existing entitlements and not to enhance any Director's remuneration, they are not counted towards the aggregate fee pool.

-The value of the frozen benefits as at 30 June 2014, to which participating Non-Executive Directors are entitled upon retirement are set out below:
+The value of the frozen benefits as at 30 June 2015, to which participating Non-Executive Directors are entitled upon retirement are set out below: